xoascf/SuRun/SuRun/ReadMe.txt

  <*trustInfo>-><*security>-><*requestedPrivileges>-><*requestedExecutionLevel
  level="requireAdministrator">

-SuRun can be configured with "SuRun Settings" in the control panel.
+SuRun can be configured with "SuRun Settings" from the Windows control panel.

 ------------------------------------------------------------------------------
 Why not use the built in "Run As..."
 Windows command?